-50. OUTSTANDING EDITING: NEWS
+48. OUTSTANDING EDITING: NEWS

 This category is open to editing for news coverage, and may include reports from newscasts and news magazines, as well as live coverage, special reports, and other types of news coverage.
 Editors are those individuals responsible for editing digital media, videotape and film to produce a finished story or program.
-Editing for documentaries must be submitted to category 56.
-Submission video in this and all craft categories is limited to 25 minutes of excerpts from the program or report under consideration
+Editing for documentaries must be submitted to category 54.
+Submission video in this category is limited to 25 minutes of excerpts from the program or report under consideration.